MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

 ## Create a conflation synonym model

 ### Create synonym file
-Same as a normal [conflation model](conflation-concepts.md), conflation synonym model is just another model that helps you conflate mutiple entities into same one.
-It's just that all these entities need to be conflated together are synonyms to each other.
-Before we start to create a synonym model in the azure portal, we need to create a tsv file we called synonym file.
+Creating a synonym file is the same as a [conflation model](conflation-concepts.md), conflation synonym model is just another model that helps you conflate multiple entities into one.
+All these entities need to be conflated together are synonyms to each other.
+Before we start to create a synonym model in the azure portal, we need to create a tsv file called synonym file.
 In this file, we need to define what are the synonyms for each entity name.
 For example, we all know that *New York City* is also known as *The Big Apple*.
 Similar to *Los Angeles*, which has another name as *City of Angels*.
 So, with the example above, we can create the following synonym file:

  ![Synonym Example](media/conflation-synonym/synonym_example.png)